Where to watch migrating birds

 Scottish Wildlife Trust

 Montrose Basin - Tidal basin with mud, fresh and salt water, saltmarsh, reedbed and grassland.
-Pink-footed geese peak gather in November and number around 20,000-40,000.
+Pink-footed geese numbers peak in October, with a record count of 90,000, before trailing off in November, though some are present throughout winter.
 There are also usually about 2,000 overwintering redshank and eider, 3,000 wigeon, 4,000 oystercatchers and perhaps even more knot.

 Ulster Wildlife Trust)